christianreyes-wq/Armis_DoW-IC/README.md

-# Armis_DoW-IC
+# Armis DoW/IC/NATO/MOD
-This repo will hold how to guides and other important documents for Armis DoW/IC SE's
+This repository contains how-to-guides and troubleshooting guides for Armis IL5 and Federal On-Perm offerings.